 Roll your eyes, then drink some water!

 Let’s be honest: most people roll their eyes or even groan when they hear “15 cups of fluid a day.”
 It sounds like a small swimming pool.
 But here’s the thing: dehydration is no joke.
-Studies show that up to 17–28% of older adults are chronically dehydrated, and many end up in the ER with dehydration as a primary or secondary diagnosis.
+Some studies suggest that a significant portion of older adults may be chronically dehydrated — estimates vary widely, but the concern is well-documented in geriatric literature.
+Many older adults end up in the ER with dehydration as a primary or secondary diagnosis.
 For adults over 65, it’s one of the leading preventable reasons for hospital visits.

 So while the recommendation might make you roll your eyes, chances are a lot of us are walking around a little under-hydrated.
 And if a few extra cups of healthy fluids can keep you out of the ER, improve your focus, and keep your skin looking fresh, it’s a small price to pay.